neil-zt/eeg/README.md

 ## Usage

+### Demo Files

+There are multiple files already drafted that are ready to be used, at the root of this repository.
+The coming sections explain how these files utilize the underlying package.
+These working files are:

+- `realtime.py`
+- `static.py`
+- `noise.py`
+- `cyton_ecg.py`
+- `cyton_eeg.py`

 ### Streaming from Arduino

 The example script for streaming from Arduino can be found in `/server/realtime.py`.
 Below is a walkthrough of the configurations used there.
 First, we create a `Frame` object that is supposed to hold signals from multiple channels.
 Particularly note that `window_size_samples` defines how many datapoints shall be packed into a single window and analyzed together.